evolvingstuff/vdw2/content/posts/magnesium-deficiency-causes-and-signs-video.md

 • Asthma

- **Neuromuscular excitability, or tetany, is the  &lt;span style=&quot;color:orange;&quot;&gt;number 1 earliest sign&lt;/span&gt; of a magnesium deficiency. %%%Tetany is a twitching of the muscles, often affecting the left eye.**
+ **Neuromuscular excitability, or tetany, is the  &lt;span style=&quot;color:orange;&quot;&gt;number 1 earliest sign&lt;/span&gt; of a magnesium deficiency.
+Tetany is a twitching of the muscles, often affecting the left eye.**

 * Magnesium is required for proper nerve function.
 When you’re deficient, the nerves become more excited, leading to faster nerve impulses.